daelsepara/pixelprocessing/README.md

 #### process_freeman

-Functions for computing the Freeman vector code and Fourier descriptors for a shape
+Functions for computing the Freeman vector codes (as image or vector), Fourier descriptors, shape vertices and boundary

 #### freeman_gradient